junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "For God's sake, this is like the worst commercial, can you talk to the idiot angel?
 Like, really talk?"
 Dick pops in, looking at Dean through Cas's eyes, "You really don't know why he wants to stay behind?"

-Dean glares back at the creature, pissed, "You do?"
+Dean glares back at the creature, pissed.
+"You do?"

-"I'm literally in his head.
+"I'm literally in his head, genius.
 Don't ever say I never did anything for you, *Dean*."
 Dick mocks his name, then, "That's the way the angel says sorry.
-Oh and, he doesn't think he's important to you enough that worth your time to save him, all he wants is you happy and safe.
+Oh and by the way, he doesn't think he's important enough that worth your time to save, all he wants is for you to be happy and safe.
 There, go figure that out."

 Dean is choked for a brief second.
 He wants to call the hideous creature a liar, but for once, he knows better.
 He says instead, "I'm not doing this for you."

 "Whatever you say," Dick grins.

-Cas's face shifts from smirk to a controlled concentration in a blink.
+Cas's face shifts from the smirk to a controlled concentration in a blink.

 "Cas, you there?"
 Taking a deep breath, Dean asks.

-"Yes, it's me."
-Cas pants in grave voice.
-His knuckles are white from grasping the rocks and stones on the ground, trying to crawl farther away from the portal.
+"Yes, it's me," Cas pants in a grave voice.
+His knuckles are white from gripping rocks and stones on the ground, clawing himself farther away from the portal.

 Dean kneels down before him, and he has to take a second deep breath.
 Then he meets Cas's deep blue eyes.
-He manages to ignore the black worms that are still visibly crawling underneath Cas's skin through his veins.
+He manages to ignore the black tendrils that are still visibly writhing beneath Cas's skin through his veins.

 He gives him one of his best smiles.
-"I thought I was clear enough earlier."
-Dean tries, eyes on the angel's lips, hoping silently the hinting is good enough.
+"I thought I was clear enough earlier," Dean tries, eyes flicking to the angel's lips, voice soft, hoping silently that the hinting is good enough.

 Cas narrows his eyes slightly in question.

 "That you are important to me."
 Dean has to finish his sentence.

 "That I'm not dead."
-Cas extends the sentence.
+Cas extends the sentence carefully.

 "No, not just that."
 Dean sighs.
 Why is this so difficult?
-He squeezes words out, slowly, like he's learning vocabularies from his own words, "You're important to me, because you are Cas.
-Whatever you do."
+He squeezes the words out, slowly, like he's learning vocabularies from his own words, "You're important to me, because you are *Cas*.
+Whatever you do, and whatever you are."

-"Okay."
-Cas answers reluctantly.
+"...Okay," Cas answers reluctantly.
 It is just so clear the words fail to sink in.

-Dean closes his eyes and says desperately, "I will never be happy, if you don't come with me and be safe and happy out there.
+Dean closes his eyes and says desperately, "I will never be happy, if you don't come with me or be safe and happy out there.
 Is this clear enough?"

 Cas blinks.
 "Oh."

 Dean opens his eyes.
 "Yes."

-Cas says again.
+Cas slowly again.
 "Oh."

 And Dean confirms again.
 "Yes."

-Cas slowly stands to his feet.
-His two feet are not fighting anymore.
+Cas rises slowly to his feet.
+His two legs are not fighting anymore.

-Dean grips his wrist.
+Dean grabs his wrist.

 "Come on, let's go home."